ssbsukirat/medicine/Neurology/Alzheimer’s.md

 - Neurological manifestations may occur in absence of anemia so dont use CBC only
 - Treatment with parenteral vitamin B12 (1000 μg intramuscularly daily for a week, weekly for a month, and monthly for life for pernicious anemia) stops progression of the disease
 ## Pellagra
+- Deficiency of nicotinic acid
+- skin rash over sun-exposed areas, glossitis, and angular stomatitis
+- Severe dietary deficiency of nicotinic acid along with other B vitamins such as pyridoxine may result in spastic paraparesis, peripheral neuropathy, fatigue, irritability, and dementia
+- Low serum folate levels appear to be a rough index of malnutrition, but isolated folate deficiency has not been proved as a specific cause of dementia.
+## CNS infections
 -